-OSHA 10 Hour: Online Training, Card & Rules (2025)
+OSHA 10 Hour Training Guide 2026: Online Card, Costs & Rules

 Getting into the skilled trades often comes with a key requirement: safety training.
-One of the most common credentials you’ll encounter is the OSHA 10 hour card.
+One of the most common credentials you will encounter is the OSHA 10 hour card.
 This program provides workers with fundamental knowledge about recognizing, avoiding, and preventing common jobsite dangers.
 It is an awareness program that results in a course completion card, not a professional license or certification.

 What is the OSHA Outreach Training Program?